 The Library Director shall obtain the prior written approval of the Treasurer for any contract obligating the library to expenditures for goods or services to be provided more than twelve months after the date of the contract.

 4. Purchase Amounts

 The following schedule is related to capital or one-time purchases on non-library materials.
-For further information, please refer to the Procurement Policy.
+For further information on amounts and processes, please refer to the Procurement Policy.